W427697/Discord-/docs/writing-stories/args.md

 ## Setting args from within a story

 Components with interactivity often need their containing component, or page, to respond to events, modify their state, then pass a changed arg back to the rendered component to reflect the change.
-For example, you would want a Switch component to be checked by a user and the arg shown in Storybook to reflect the change.
+For example, you would want a Checkbox component to be checked by a user and the arg shown in Storybook to reflect the change.
 This can be accomplished by using the `useArgs` hook exported by `@storybook/preview-api`:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'react/this-pr-example-snippet.js.mdx',
+    'react/page-story-args-within-story.js.mdx',
-    'react/page-story-args-within-story.ts.mdx',
+    'react/page-story-args-within-story.ts.mdx'
   ]}
 />